aenix-io/cozystack-website/content/en/docs/components.md

 HAProxy is an advanced and widely known TCP balancer.
 It continuously checks the availability of services and carefully balance production traffic between them in real time.

+### SeaweedFS

+SeaweedFS is a simple and highly scalable distributed file system designed for two main objectives: to store billions of files and to serve the files faster.
+It allows access O(1), usually just one disk read operation.

 ## Application stack